pbschain/BEPs/BEP84.md

 ##### 5.1.1.2 Pre-check

-1. Ensure the BEP20 token hasn’t been bound before and there is no related pending mirror request.
+1. Ensure the BEP20 token hasn’t been bound before and is not in mirror pending status.
 2. Ensure the BEP20 symbol follows the BEP2 symbol requirements.
 3. Ensure the equivalent total supply is no greater than Max BEP2 total supply.
 4. Ensure msg.value >= MirrorFee + CrossChainFee and msg.value = N * 10^10